 Early interventionists play major roles in the mapping of CIs, as well as in the development of the infant's listening goals and speech/language goals.

 Audiologists who work with the pediatric implant population are extremely well-trained in the science and art of reading behavioral responses of infants and toddlers.
 Even so, the process of "mapping"—setting the electrical thresholds of each implant channel—of young patients is not easy, quick, or without error.
 As an SLP, you should feel comfortable establishing a relationship with your clients' audiologists; your input will be welcomed, just as their information will help you in your treatment goals.

 You can help with the initial mapping appointment by helping to reinforce the instructions provided by the implant center and encouraging the family to read the literature, such as the user manual, the implant center may have provided.
 Most centers will require the families to make several appointments during the first post-implantation year.
 Typically, the first appointment takes place three to four weeks after surgery and lasts about two hours.
 Subsequent appointments take place two weeks later, then at about one month post-activation and monthly for the first half of the year.
 During the second half of the first year, appointments gradually become less frequent.
-During the second year and onward, appointments are typically at six-month intervals until the child attends school (see sidebar for cochlear implant manufacturer Web sites for teachers).
+During the second year and onward, appointments are typically at six-month intervals until the child attends school.

 Initial Listening Goals